ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

 - **For RAM memory footprint**

-  - Set the FPB size **starting from the 1/10 full framebuffer**.
+  - Set the FPB size **starting from 1/10 full framebuffer**.
-  - For the same number of pixels, **prioritize the width over the height** when setting the PFB.
+  - For the same number of pixels, **prioritize width over height** in setting the PFB.
 For example, 320 * 8 is better than 80 * 32.
-  - Whenever possible, **the PFB height should be larger than or equal to 8.**
+  - Whenever possible, **PFB height should be larger than or equal to 8.**

 - **For performance (Frame-rate)**

   - LCD Latency determines the upper-limit of the system frame-rate.
-Reduce it towards zero with all the methods available.
+Please reduce it towards zero with all the methods available.
-  - **Use Asynchornouse mode** (e.g. DMA+ISR) when it is possible.
+  - **Use Asynchronous mode** (e.g. DMA+ISR) whenever possible.
   - Using 1/10 framebuffer doesn't mean it is 10x slower than using a full framebuffer

 - **For API Usage**

-  - Please use the feature-specific version rather than the more generic version whenever possible for a given operation.
+  - Please use the feature-specific version rather than a more generic version whenever possible for a given operation.
 This helps to reduce the memory footprint in general.

-    For example: for copying an rgb565 tile with a source mask and no-mirroring, please use the function `arm_2d_rgb565_tile_copy_with_src_mask_only()` instead of `arm_2d_rgb565_tile_copy_with_masks()`.
+    For example: for copying an rgb565 tile with a source mask without mirroring, it is better to use the function `arm_2d_rgb565_tile_copy_with_src_mask_only()` rather than `arm_2d_rgb565_tile_copy_with_masks()`.